Ragavan7071/ece-cit/README.md

 Please refer names-->coco.names for giving input images.

 The gallery folder contains input images you can also download it for testing the code.
+# step by step procedure for final round
+step1:click on runtime-->run all (or) ctrl+F9

+step2:the yolov3 weights are downloaded automatically,which is the pretrained weights for about 80 objects.

+in the 3rd cell github repository is coned for fetching the dataset

+step3:the weights path is referred in the 4th cell

+step4:once the weights are downloaded the code excecute within few seconds

+step5:download the input images from github repository-->gallery folder

+step6:in the output cell upload the input image ,the output poem will be generated
 # Requirements for prelims
 # colab
 Use google colab which provoides free gpu to run this code

 This code is designed to run in the colab
 # Test dataset
-we have to give the dataset path for poem generation in the 2nd cell,I had given my test dataset in the repository(test.txt) you can download it.
+we have to give the dataset path for poem generation in the 2nd cell,I had given my dataset in the repository(test.txt) you can download it.
 # step by step procedure for prelims
-step1:upload the test dataset in colab(you can get the dateaset from github repo(test.txt))
+step1:upload the input dataset for sonnet in colab(you can get the dateaset from github repo(test.txt))

 step2:place the file path of dataset in the 2nd cell